 Jackie enjoys crafting, drawing, painting, and media design.
 She loves listening to various genres of music and is drawn to beautiful architectural designs, muscle cars and engineering marvels.
 She and her husband enjoy working through projects together.
 When at home, they relax with their two cats, Holliday, and Zyren.

-William K. Moore III (Bill), LPC-A, ADC
+William K. Moore III (Bill), LPC, ADC

 “All those who wander are not lost” - J.R.
 Tolkien